-The Project is surrounded by urban uses, primarily commercial and residential uses, including both local retail, national retail chains, sit-down and fast-casual dining, and single-family residential.
+There is no substantial evidence in the record that the proposed Off-Menu Incentives will have a specific adverse impact upon public health and safety or the physical environment, or any real property that is listed in the California Register of Historical Resources.
+LAMC Section 12.22.A.25(b) defines "specific adverse impact" as, "a significant, quantifiable, direct and unavoidable impact, based on objective, identified written public health or safety standards, policies, or conditions as they existed on the date the application was deemed complete".
+The Project is a proposed infill housing development project that would be surrounded by urban uses, primarily commercial and residential uses, including both local retail, national retail chains, sit-down and fast-casual dining, and single-family residential.
 The Project is situated in an established, fully-developed mixed-use corridor along Manchester Avenue, and is proximate to the major commercial corridor along Sepulveda Boulevard.
 Manchester Avenue and Sepulveda Boulevard are designated as Boulevard II and Boulevard I respectively.
 In addition, Truxton Avenue and 87th Street have historically and continue to operate commercial spaces such as local retail shops and family-oriented dining.
 A change in use on the Property to a mixed-use building with commercial space will complement this existing focal point of the Westchester community.
 The properties across the street along both Truxton Avenue and Manchester Avenue are commercial in nature, with the Kittyhawk single-family neighborhood located across La Tijera Boulevard.
 As previously noted, the project is stepped back and places the majority if its mass along Truxton Avenue and Manchester Avenue so as not to adversely impact the single-family neighborhood across La Tijera Boulevard.